aoxipo/DAAL/README.md

 DAAL aims to address challenges related to class imbalance, a key issue in computer vision tasks.
 To this end, DAAL strategically balances the influence of majority and minority classes through a dual-pronged approach.
 Inspired by the need to ensure fair learning across all classes, DAAL first introduces batch nuclear-norm maximization to promote diverse and discriminative feature learning, followed by the establishment of an adaptive composite loss function to dynamically adjust the loss contributions of different classes, thereby enhancing the prediction accuracy and interpretability of the deep neural network framework.

 ## Method
-our loss based on Kalman Filter achieves optimal state estimation through prediction-update cycles, formulated as:
+We achieve the optimal state estimation based on the dynamic estimation of Kalman filtering and the batch kernel norm maximization loss by predicting the proportionally update cycle of the combination of loss functions., formulated as:

-### 1. Prediction Step
+#### 1. Prediction Step
 **State Prediction**:
 $\hat{x}_{k|k-1} = F_k \hat{x}_{k-1|k-1} + B_k u_k$
 - $\hat{x}_{k|k-1}$: Predicted state estimate at time $k$